 Operators of existing sites did not normally need their consents/permits to be re-negotiated.
 We understand that existing PPC permits or waste management licence holders did not have to re-apply for an Environmental Permit or EP.

 Multiple Sites Under Environmental Permitting (EP)?

-For operations eligible for standard permits, the EP regulations brought a potential opportunity for the site operator to save money and streamline permit administration.
+For operations with Multiple Sites, these are now, most often, eligible for standard permits applied to multiple sites.
+The EP regulations brought a potential opportunity for the site operator to save money and streamline permit administration.
 This came about due to the fact that the new regulations (Reg.
 17(d)) allow an operator to hold one standard permit that can apply to more than one site in different locations.
-Operating a number of sites under a single permit would be a lot cheaper when making the application and in future subsistence fees.
+Operating a number of sites under a single permit is a lot cheaper when making the application and in future subsistence fees.

 The Future for Environmental Permitting (EP)?

 The second phase of the EP Programme (EPP2) planned by Defra is now well underway, and that consists of extending the common permitting approach to a number of other environmental permitting regimes.

 The Waste Framework Directive definition of “waste” – i.e. where something is discarded or the person has the intent to discard – has led to a recent requirement for clarification by the EA over when aircraft become waste.
 The EA’s position is that when the owner of an aircraft decides that it has reached the end of its flying life, then that is the position at which it becomes waste.
 Any site then removing parts from that aircraft or scrapping it must, therefore, be “permitted”.
 This would include, for instance, an airline hangar at an airfield where the airline removed parts for spares before handing it over to a company to cut up for scrap.
 The airline would need an environmental permit and planning permission for the hangar and the scrapping company would need a mobile plant permit to cut up the aircraft.

 EPs and Licenses